Encrypt your sensitive file and folder in macOS easily – quick steps to be encrypted

 - Using Disk Utility

-These two methods are the best-known ways you can encrypt files and folders within your Mac.
+These two methods are the best-known ways to encrypt files and folders within your Mac.
 These versatile and user-friendly tools offer robust security to Mac users through secure encryption protocols.

-Terminal offers two types of encryption to your files and folders: the AES-CBE-128 bit encryption or the AES-CBE-256 bit encryption ciphers.
-AES, encryption is the industry-standard encryption cipher and by far one of the most robust encryption ciphers currently available.
+The terminal offers two types of encryption to your files and folders: the AES-CBE-128 bit encryption or the AES-CBE-256 bit encryption ciphers.
+AES encryption is the industry-standard encryption cipher and one of the most robust encryption ciphers currently available.
 Additionally, Terminal uses the SSL encryption protocol to encrypt your files.

 In the following demonstration, I will use 256 bits to encrypt the file; you can choose its alternative.